 Below are the 3 simple shifts that I made and that can help you make friends with your dark side:

 “Why, when we know that there’s no such thing as perfect, do most of us spend an incredible amount of time and energy trying to be everything to everyone?
 Is it that we really admire perfection?
 No – the truth is that we are actually drawn to people who are real and down-to-earth.
 We love authenticity and we know that life is messy and imperfect.” ~ Brene Brown

-The worst thing you can do with an aspect of your personality you’re afraid to come face to face with is ignore it or suppress it.
-That part of you you’re wrestling with is still part of you.
+The worst thing you can do with an aspect of your personality you’re afraid to come face to face with is being ignored it or suppressed.
+That part of you ,you’re wrestling with is still part of you.
 Yes, he/she might represent fear or doubt at times, but that’s still part of who you are, so acknowledge him/her.
 If you shut the door in her face, her knock will just get louder and more persistent, so let her in and get to know her, but when she acts up, don’t indulge her.
-My inner party girl would often be the source of my unhappiness because she never wanted to sit still; she was always searching for ways to be better, more popular, more loved, when what I really had to do was tell her to love herself.
+My inner party girl would often be the source of my unhappiness because she never wanted to sit still; she was always searching for ways to be better, more popular, more lov , when what I really had to do was tell her to love herself.
 Instead, for years I made the mistake of sitting with her and wallowing in self-pity over a beer when she was feeling insecure.
 I completely indulged her victim mentality, so these days I have to pull her back if she starts peering over the rabbit hole of the downward negativity spiral and let her know that although I’m listening, I’m not buying into everything she’s saying.